mutant-remix/mutant-remix/CONTRIBUTING.md

 - On [Revolt](https://revolt.chat) https://rvlt.gg/kcTDntf1

 ## Setting up the workspace
-**This is not necessary** for (code-wise) simple contributions such as adding new emojis.
-You can just open a pull request with your changes and CI will automatically build the pack for you to check for errors.

-> This guide assumes general familiarity with git and the command line.
+This guide assumes general familiarity with git and the command line.
 If you are not familiar with these, you should [join the communities](#communities) listed above and ask for help.

 ### Basic setup
 This section only covers the basic setup required to add emojis to the pack and open a pull request.
 If you want to be able to build the entire pack locally, see the [full setup section](#full-setup).